2023 Most Popular English Language & Literature Bachelor's Degree Schools in District of Columbia

 Women make up 96% of the English language and literature majors at the school.

-Out of the 8 schools in District of Columbia that were part of this year’s ranking, American University landed the # 4 spot on the list.
-The American University is a large private not-for-profit school located in the city of Washington.
+A rank of #4 on this year’s list means American University is a great place for English language and literature students working on their bachelor’s degree.
+The American University is a fairly large private not-for-profit school located in the large city of Washington.

 Women make up 73% of the English language and literature majors at the school.